PharmaLedger-IMI/epi-test-automation/README.md

 ```
 ### Step 3: To setup project
 1. Download visual studio: "https://code.visualstudio.com/download" and install
-2. Got to Visual studio-->File-->Add folder to your workspace
+2. Go to Visual studio-->File-->Add folder to your workspace
-import epi-test-automation and epi-workspace folder to your workspace
+   -import epi-test-automation and epi-workspace folder to your workspace

 ### Step 4: Do following changes in epi-test-automation folder
 ```